ndless-nspire/nsptools-history/Ndless/branches/3.6/tools/MakeHotRebootPatches/ReadMe.txt

  - a pre-boot internal RAM image with a post-boot image (0x0-0x14000)

-nspire_emu's commands for the OS and internal RAM images dump: k [stage1 base address] c
+nspire_emu's commands for the OS and internal RAM images dump:
+[use the calc as a user do - also initiate USB transfers] k [stage1 base address] c
 [run the Ndless installer]